How to Choose an Interactive Video Company

 Deloitte interactive video

-Deloitte showed how interactive video can add some excitement to a recruitment campaign with their “Will you fit into Deloitte” interactive video.
 The experience takes viewers through a day in the life of a Deloitte employee; throughout their day, they encounter challenges, and must answer how they’d overcome them.
 If viewers selected correctly (in other words, in line with the brand’s existing values), they were given the opportunity to learn more about open positions.
-This interactive video not only added some life to what could have been a traditional, dry recruitment campaign, but also communicated about the brand’s values in a fun and engaging way.

-What to consider when selecting your partner
+What to consider when selecting your interactive video partner

 Now that you have a sense of how you can use interactive video, you should consider who you’re going to partner with to make yours.
 Here are a list of questions you should answer as you vet your potential agency partners.